walexand3r/4YP/README.md

 Other files provide code used for testing of hypoML tool, separated into image processing and ML.
 Two datasets processed in a variety of ways to test hypotheses about what is harmful/ useful to an ML model.
 Data produced by learning and testing process is analysed using hypoML to draw conclusions.

+All image processing done in Python, all ML made use of TensorFlow and Keras.

 Full report is being written to explain reasoning and findings, will be uploaded when complete.
 Please note, this work may not always be up to date